 Child Nutrition Regulation 7 CFR 226.20 (g) of the Child and Adult Care Food Program states, "Substitutions because of medical needs shall be made only when supported by a statement from a recognized medical authority which includes recommended alternate foods."
 Parents are required to provide a physician's statement of the child's food allergy(ies) and recommended substitution(s) noting the portion and frequency of each substitution.
+State licensed healthcare professionals and registered dietitians may write medical statements to request meal modifications on behalf of participants.
 Upon receipt of this information, the center will provide alternate foods for the child and meet with the USDA coordinator.